aws-samples/aws-hpc-recipes/recipes/pcs/terraform_awscc/README.md

 These outputs can be used to reference these resources in other parts of your infrastructure or to retrieve information about the deployed resources.

-## Connecting the the AWS PCS cluster
+## Connecting to the AWS PCS cluster

 View the outputs from `terraform apply`.
 There will be two URLs.